tomaslibal/ua-detection/README.md

 The `detection` program has a goal to identify devices by their User-Agent strings that they send in HTTP requests.
 This software started to meet one specific need which was to identify and categorize the User-Agent strings of smartphone devices into separate groups like Android devices vs. Non Android devices and groups for particular manufacturers.

+This is currently the only implemented lookup method, although, ultimately the goal is to match a specific device for a given User-Agent string.

-And so if we assume that we have defined the groups, this program determines the confidence with which we can say that a given User-Agent string belongs to one of the devices of the group (for a demonstration see the `usage` column).
+If we assume that we have defined the groups, this program determines the confidence with which we can say that a given User-Agent string belongs to one of the devices of the group (for a demonstration see the `usage` column).

 The main functionality for device detection relies on a perceptron implemented in the program and this has several implications: